-Prior to the first national lockdown in March 2020, grants of probate on average were received within 6 – 12 months of an application being made at Court.
+Prior to the first national lockdown in March 2020, grants of probate on average were received within 2 to 6 months of an application being lodged at Court.

 However, as a result of the current pandemic the probate process now takes longer than this.
-It is expected that the probate process will continue to be delayed as a result of the second national lockdown.
+It is expected that the probate process will continue to be delayed as a result of the subsequent national lockdowns.

 This is namely for various reasons including; banks waiting longer for information from HMRC, ID verification checks taking longer to process and The Courts taking longer to review and approve probate applications due to a lack of staff and resources.

 What can I do to secure a Grant of Probate sooner rather than later?

 You should look to instruct a solicitor at the earliest opportunity if you believe you may need a grant of probate.
 The longer you leave instructing a solicitor the longer it will take for beneficiaries to receive their inheritance.

 Having all documentation to hand early on is also important.
 Relevant documentation which should be collated and provided to your solicitor include the deceased person’s; death certificate, will (if there is one), national insurance number, bank statements and deeds for any property owned.